npolshakova/KubeconDemos/README.md

 To test if the onboarding process was successful we need to check that communication works between the Pi -> Cluster and Cluster -> Pi.
 </summary>

+## Check the Pi is getting xDS updates

 Now that Istio is running, the Raspberry Pis' are recieving `xDS` (discovery service) updates. [xDS](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/dynamic_configuration) is a group of APIs (endpoint/cluster/route/listener/secret/...) that are used to dynamically configured Envoy (or ztunnel).

 You can view the logs of sidecar Istio running in the raspberry pi with: